zuolizhu/LittleBlog/README.md

 ### Target
 :black_square_button: Styling "Articles" which will be publised and avalibale online.

-:black_square_button: Listing the published articles.
+✅ Listing the published articles.

 :black_square_button: Email & chrome notifications for any new articles published on the platform.